Pacific Wrecks

 During late May or early June, the Zero was displayed and photographed on its belly near a hangar, Next, the engine was removed and the center section placed nose down leaning against the hangar.
 While in Port Moresby, Allied personnel looking for souvenirs stripped the plane of almost every instrument, dataplate, indicator, and lever.
 Internal structure including many cables and pulleys were also taken.

 Next, the Zero was loaded as cargo on a ship and taken to Brisbane then transported to Eagle Farm Airfield to Air Technical Intelligence Unit (ATIU) at Hangar 7.
 They found this Zero was not particularly useful for intelligence value because of all the items removed.
-The fact both outer wings wings were cut prevented the plane from being restored.
+The fact both outer wings wings were cut prevented the plane from being repaired to airworthy condition.

 Jim Long adds: